Programs

 Duration of the Program

 The program normally takes two years (six trimester) on a part-time basis to complete the coursework.
-Another year is allotted to accomplish the final requirements such as the written comprehensive exam and the thesis.
+Another year is allotted to accomplish the final requirements such as the written comprehensive exam, journal publication, and the thesis.

 Course Requirements